-On 28 June 1914 the Serb nationalist Gavrilo Princip shot Archduke Franz Ferdinand in his car in Sarajevo.
-It was the act that triggered World War I. Franz Ferdinand was the heir to the throne of Austria, which was a large empire at the time.
-Austria held Serbia responsible and declared war.
-Both countries had allies so it resulted in a major war.
-World War I ended with the Armistice of 11 November 1918.
-11 November can be written as 11-11.
+On 28 June 1914, the Serbian nationalist Gavrilo Princip shot Archduke Franz Ferdinand and his wife Sophie in their open car in Sarajevo.
+It set in motion a sequence of events that ultimately led to World War I. Austria held Serbia responsible and declared war.
+The conflict soon escalated, and it ended four years later with the Armistice of 11 November 1918.
+The date 11 November (11/11) is already remarkable.
 But there is something far more peculiar about this event.
-The car in which Franz Ferdinand was killed had licence plate number A III 118.
-This could mean Armistice 11-11-18.
+The car in which Franz Ferdinand died bore licence plate number AIII 118, possibly referring to Armistice 11-11-18.

-Franz Ferdinand had premonitions of an early death.
-The accounts of these premonitions appear reliable.
-One relative mentioned that he had told some of his friends a month before his death that he knew that he was going to be murdered.
-According to another account the Archduke had shot a rare white stag a year earlier.
-It was widely believed that a hunter who killed such an animal, or one of his family members, would die within a year.1
+Franz Ferdinand had premonitions of early death.
+One relative mentioned him telling some of his friends a month earlier that he knew that he was about to be murdered.
+According to another account, the Archduke had shot a rare white stag a year earlier.
+According to folklore, a hunter who had killed such an animal would die within a year.
+Or one of his family members would.
+Franz Ferdinand was an indiscriminate huntsman, so it is plausible, but no reliable source mentions it.1

 Featured image: Gräf and Stift Double Phaeton ridden by the Archduke Franz Ferdinand at the time of his assassination.
 User OlliFoolish (2011).
 Wikimedia Commons.

 1. Curses!
 Archduke Franz Ferdinand and His Astounding Death Car.
 Mike Dash (2013).
 Smithsonian. [link]